BenWoodworth/knbt/README.md

 ### Upgrading knbt

-While knbt is in beta (0.#.#), minor releases may have some breaking changes.
-To gracefully update, change the minor version one at a time (e.g. 0.1.0 -> 0.2.0 -> 0.3.0) and fix any deprecated/broken code.
-Replacement refactorings will be provided where possible to make these fixes easier to do.
+To gracefully update, change the minor version one at a time (e.g. 0.1.0 -> 0.2.0 -> 0.3.0) and fix any deprecated code using the provided replacement refactorings.
+Deprecated APIs will then be removed in 0.#.1 releases.

 ## Gradle